OXID-eSales/graphql-base-module/docs/SPECIFICATION.md

 ## Login/Auth

 - auth against the API must be done via a Bearer JWT in the Authorization HTTP Header
-- every request must have a token, because the token reflects the shop id and language id of the request and if authorized, it also reflects the user
-  - the token query may have a token
+- the token query may not have a token send with the HTTP request

 ## Naming